This is a continuation of an experiment in alternative publishing begun in April of 2005.

 Due to the higher shipping costs, foreign readers needed to donate $30 to reserve a copy.

 Anyone who made any donation had his or her name added to the mailing list for e-mail updates on this and future projects.
-(You can also opt out of the e-mails, if you prefer.)
+(You could also opt out of the e-mails, if you preferred.)
 Donors were also be given access to a private area on the web where I posted a couple of maps I hoped would be of interest, and I may add other extras someday.
 Or I may not, but the maps are there.

 One of the maps was also included with the limited edition, as an insert.
 I do try to give donors a little something extra; after all, they're taking a risk.
 The serial may flop, the book may go unfinished...